transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 From both displays it is obvious, that journals stress the importance of "maintaining confidentiality", by "not shar[ing]" or disclosing information, neither to "junior researchers", "laboratory colleagues" nor "graduate students".
-Even if the policies does not explicitly forbid or allow the involvement of other researchers, in many cases they mandate the reviewer to first obtain permission from the editor in case they want to involve someone else in their review.
+Even if the policies do not explicitly forbid or allow the involvement of other researchers, in many cases they mandate the reviewer to first obtain permission from the editor in case they want to involve someone else in their review.